RannyMeier/InputSelectFilter/README.md

 1) Please fix Orders.razor tbody to use new InputSelectNumberFilter component for Entity and Item.
 2) Like Blazor InputSelect with added search and filter.
-3) Like Radzen DropDown with integrated Search text box.
+3) Like Radzen DropDown with integrated Search text box, delay, and filter.
 4) public sealed class InputSelectFilter : InputBase
 5) Control also has a textbox for up to three search terms.
 6) OnInput event filters list after input time delay about 1200ms.